Log In

 thank you

-Published on November 6, 2004 By LeapingLizard In Politics
+Published on November 6, 2004 By

 Thank you wisefawn.
 Sadly, I haven't had the time to put together the blog that suggests, if not proves, in my book, that elections hardly mean a thing anymore.
 A deal between the Bush Dynasty and the makers of so many of the electronic voting machines has been created.
 The same company that makes the voting machines will be installing a wave of ATM machines in Iraq.
 Big surprise.
 It figures.
 Like everything else the Bush Dynasty does, it's all about the power and money.
 Yuck.